TouK/nussknacker/docs/scenarios_authoring/Spel.md

 The aforementioned functions first attempt to cast a value to the specified class.
 If the cast fails and there is a defined conversion to that class, the conversion is applied.
-The `canBe`, `to` and `toOrNull` functions take the name of target class as a parameter, in contrast to, for example, `canBeLong` which has the name of target class in the function name.
+The `canBe`, `to` and `toOrNull` functions take the name of target class as a parameter, in contrast to, for example, `canBeLong` which has the name of target class in the function name and is the shortcut for: `canBe('Long')`.
+We have added some functions with types in their names, for example: `canBeLong` to have shortcuts to the most common types.

 Functions with the prefix `canBe` check whether a type can be cast or converted to the appropriate type.
 Functions with the `to` prefix cast or convert a value to the desired type, and if the operation fails, an exception is propagated